Countly/countly-sdk-documentation/web/next.md

   and enable convenience methods like offline mode.
 </p>
 <p>
-  The default storage location of user specific data, except the session information, is the local storage of your browser.
-Information stored here is persistent and as long as it was not erased or overwritten it would stay on your device indefinitely.
+  The default storage location of user-specific data, except the session information, is your browser’s local storage.
+Information stored here is persistent, and as long as it was not erased or overwritten, it will stay on your device indefinitely.
-  However Countly gives you the option to change this behavior by selecting persistent cookies as the main storage option or choosing not store any data at all, depending on your needs.
-These storage options are mutually exclusive, meaning, only one option can be selected at a given time.
+  However, Countly allows you to change this behavior by selecting persistent cookies as the main storage option or choosing not to store any data at all, depending on your needs.
+These storage options are mutually exclusive, meaning only one option can be selected at a given time.
 </p>
 <p>
-  If cookies were selected as the main storage medium it must be known that persistent cookies have an expiration date and the information stored in them would be rendered obsolete after a while.
-Incase of the session information, it is stored in session cookies and would expire when the tab or browser is closed.
-Lastly if you decide to not store any information, all information would stay in memory and would be gone when the memory is cleared.
+  If cookies were selected as the main storage medium, persistent cookies have an expiration date and the information stored in them would be rendered obsolete after a while.
+In case of the session information, it is stored in session cookies and would expire when the tab or browser is closed.
+Lastly, if you decide not to store any information, all information will stay in memory and would be gone when the memory is cleared.
 </p>
 <p>These options can be selected during the initialization:</p>